 State Labels San Francisco a Pro-Housing City

 More than 30 jurisdictions in the state have received the coveted designation, including Los Angeles, San Diego, Sacramento, Oakland and Riverside.
-Cities and counties with the pro-housing designation receive an advantage in state housing and planning grant programs.
+Cities and counties with the pro-housing designation get an advantage in state housing and planning grant programs.

 In bestowing the pro-housing label on San Francisco, the Department of Housing and Community Development (HCD) said the city has made “significant progress in accelerating housing development and removing obstacles that delay approval,” the San Francisco Chronicle reported.

-“San Francisco has shown that it is serious about structural change, and I trust that—in collaboration with HCD—San Francisco will continue to take the steps necessary to produce and preserve housing for individuals and families at all income levels,” said Gustavo Velasquez, the HCD director, in a statement.
+“San Francisco has shown that it is serious about structural change, and I trust that—in collaboration with HCD—San Francisco will continue to take the steps necessary to produce and preserve housing for individuals and families at all income levels,” said Gustavo Velasquez, HCD director, in a statement.

 California’s Prohousing Designation Program (PDP) awards points for implementing zoning and land use policies that promote housing development; accelerating building timelines; reducing the cost of building new housing; and providing financial subsidies for housing development.